clusterinthecloud/docs/source/running.rst

 Google 1-click uninstall
 ++++++++++++++++++++++++

-If you installed the cluster with the 1-click installer on Google Cloud then you can uninstall it in a similar way:
+If you installed the cluster with the 1-click installer on Google Cloud then you can uninstall it in a similar way by running the following in a Google Cloud Shell:

 .. code-block:: shell-session